legendu-net/blog/misc/content/2019-12-24-tips-on-kaggle.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## General Tips

+1. By default,
+    internet access from a Kaggle notebook/kernel is turned off.
+    You have to manually turn it on from the right-side panel in order to visit access internet.

 ## Tips for Competition on Kaggle